 Keep in mind these audiences are not perfect, and because of that, you should place a filtering layer on that audience to “help” the networks find the right people.
 The filtering layer should match your ideal customer profile such as gender, demographic, income range, location, etc.

 By building and layering a lookalike audience, you can generate some massive success online.

 There are now quite a few options available to get eyeballs on your product/offer.
 Facebook advertising is still a great network to use (heck, we used it in this case study); however, it’s important to begin diversifying your ad spend and maximizing what you currently have while it’s still available.

 Unfortunately, amateur hour is over.
 Too many large players with massive budgets are jumping in, and if you’re not careful and know what you’re doing, you could end up losing significantly.

 However, the three strategies I shared can help lower your CPC and CPA, making your campaigns (or keeping them) lucrative.

-If you are in the health or finance industry and have a proven funnel that converts, ReachFire will bring you thousands of leads and sales at a lower CPA using native advertising.
-ReachFire offers a unique guarantee for the advertising industry: if they don’t beat your current customer/lead acquisition cost, you won’t owe them a dime.
-Schedule a consultation to see if they can help.
+If you are in the health, medical or finance industry and have a proven funnel that converts, ReachFire will bring you thousands of leads and sales at a lower CPA using Native Advertising.
+ReachFire offers a unique guarantee for the advertising industry: if we don’t beat your current customer/lead acquisition cost, you won’t owe us a dime.